juicedata/juicefs/docs/en/security/trash.md

 cd /jfs

 # Empty trash directory
-rm -rf .trash/* # The level-1 subdirectory in the trash directory (for example, '2021-11-30-10', whose main function is to generalize management, does not take up space) cannot be manually deleted, so it is normal to report `Permission denied`, but the trash files in the level-1 subdirectory be cleared normally.
+juicefs rmr .trash/* # The level-1 subdirectory in the trash directory (for example, '2021-11-30-10', whose main function is to generalize management, does not take up space) cannot be manually deleted.

 # Recover files from trash directory
 # Note: original directory structure is lost, however inode info will be prefixed in the file name, continue reading for more